mournival/raytracerchallenge-ts/README.md

 npm install
 ```

-To run the demo code:
+To run the demo code, run any of:
 ```
 npm run particle
+npm run clock
+npm run ray-tracer1
+npm run sphere-shadow
 ```
 or
 ```